 Enjoy the strategic location of the Inca Citadel of Machu Picchu and the surrounding lush canyon from the different angled view points such as: Huayna Picchu Mountain, Sun Gate, Machu Picchu Mountain (not to be confused with the citadel itself), Llactapata Inca ruins, Putukusi Mountain and the Inca bridge section.

-Along the climb, there are areas of great exposure to big drop offs and the top can feel very crowded.
-However, the great thing about Huayna Picchu is that when you’re at the peak, you are able to look straight down over the Machu Picchu ruins and the Urubamba River.
+Along the climb, there are areas of great exposure to big drop-offs and the top can feel very crowded.
+However, the great thing about Huayna Picchu is that when you’re at the peak, you can look straight down over the Machu Picchu ruins and the Urubamba River.
 It is a faster hike and you get the bonus of seeing some partially completed Inca buildings.
 The hike will take about 2 hours, roundtrip.
-Finally, please note that the trail can be very slippery when it’s wet or rainy.
+Finally, kindly note that the trail can be very slippery when it’s wet or rainy.

 ARE THE ENTRANCE TICKETS LIMITED?